kiri-chow/lucky-passbook/README.md

 ## Server

 Once you installed the project, you can run the command `flask --app recom_system.server run` for a dev server.
+And access http://localhost:5000 for the demo page.